The Gwinnett Standard

 - Created the Community Affairs Section within the Support Operations Division, which will expand Police’s community outreach efforts and incorporate many of the department’s existing community relations programs, including the Police Explorers, Youth Police Academy, Citizens Police Academy, and a variety of Crime Prevention programs

-- Completed our patrol vehicle re-stripping initiative; 448 patrol vehicles were restriped with the County’s branding
+- Completed our patrol vehicle re-striping initiative; 448 patrol vehicles were restriped with the County’s branding

 - Conducted the first Virtual Career Expo, attracting more than 200 applicants who participated in virtual panel interviews, virtual tours, virtual orientations, live broadcasts, and a meet-and-greet with Background Investigators to answer attendee’s questions in real time; the event resulted in 19 conditional job officers.